JasonBenn/unbeatable_tictactoe/README.md

 unbeatable_tictactoe
 ====================

-This is an unbeatable game of Tic Tac Toe, with significantly better performance than a Minimax algorithm-based solution.
+This is an unbeatable AI for Tic Tac Toe.

 There are a few command line options:

 1. Play an ordinary game, you first, with `ruby game_loop.rb`
 2. Let the AI play first with `ruby game_loop.rb ai-first`
-3. Finally, you can run the program N times with `ruby game_loop.rb test 1000` (replace 1000 with whatever number you like, obvs) to display a summary of game outcomes.
+3. Finally, you can run the program N times with `ruby game_loop.rb test 1000` (replace 1000 with whatever number you like) to display a summary of game outcomes.

 The AI chooses options based on the following algorithm (see `AI#choose_next_move`):